What is a Linear Foot and How to Calculate It

 Cubic footage is used to calculate a container’s volume and how much room an object will occupy in a container.
 In short, it can tell you how much stuff you can fit into things like boxes, cabinets, rooms, moving trucks, and storage units.

-To find the cubic footage of a space or an object, you’ll once again start by measuring linear footage.
+To find the cubic footage of a space or an object, you’ll once again start by determining how much is a linear foot (12 inches) and using a linear foot calculator like the table above.
 This time, though, you’ll measure in all three directions: length, width, and height.

 Once you have all three dimensions, you’ll multiply them together.
 The product is the cubic footage.
 For example, if a moving truck’s cargo compartment is 10 feet long, 6 feet wide, and 6 feet high, the compartment is 360 cubic feet in volume.